• Alfred M. Hallmark

 Picture

-Named for Alamo defender George Washington Lynn.
-County seat is Tahoka.
+Lynn County is named for Alamo defender George Washington Lynn.
+The county seat is Tahoka.

-I have to admit that at this stage of our trip to Colorado we were getting to a time crunch and Lynn County did not get the attention it deserved, anything at this point that was the slighted bit difficult, confusing or out of the way was vetoed for another time.
+I have to admit that at this stage of our trip to Colorado we were getting to a time crunch and Lynn County did not get the attention it deserved, anything at this point that was found to be a bit difficult, confusing or out of the way was vetoed for another time.
 The only really hard marker would be the Y Bar Ranch headquarters which will be on private property and will need phone calls and permission.

 A. J. Warren Building